biggybass/acoustics-and-psychoacoustics/topics/ear.md

 #### The Middle Ear: Lever Effect

 - A secondary effect, the buckling of the tympanic membrane, provides an extra force increase by a factor of 2.
-- This effect the force applied to the malleus.
 - The malleus is approximately 1.3 times the length of the incus.
+- The area of the tympanic membrane is approximately 13 times that of the stapes footplate.

 #### The Middle Ear: Lever Effect

-- The area of the tympanic membrane is approximately 13 times that of the stapes footplate.
 - Considering the above, the pressure at the stapes footplate is thus about $(13 \times 1.3 \times 2 = 33.8)$ times more than the pressure at the tympanic membrane.
 - This increases the waveform pressure by around $30.6 dB$